element451/element451-docs/WebDataAPI/export.md

     - "transformations"
     Any transformation to be applied on the value.
     - "validations"
-    Any valudation to be applied to the value.
+    Any validation to be applied to the value.
     - "empty"
     Action to do when the value is empty.